 Before we go too far in stating what “is” and what “is not” a breed, there are some terms we need to define.
 First, what does the word “breed” really mean?
 We can define “breed” as a group of animals with similar characteristics that, when bred together, will produce offspring with the same characteristics.
 In other words, a breed breeds true.
 The advantage of pure breeds is that each generation of offspring can be counted on to look and perform in the same way as the previous generation.

 Breeds were often developed due to geographic isolation or for specific purposes.
-For instance, Rhode Island Red chickens were developed in Rhode Island and lay brown eggs.
+For instance, Rhode Island Red chickens were developed in Rhode Island and are brown egg layers.
 Each generation will be “red” in color and lay brown eggs, just as their parents did—and at much the same rate of production.
 Purebred Rhode Island Red chickens, when mated to purebred Rhode Island Red roosters, do not produce offspring barred in color or that lay green or white eggs.

 Mongrels, crossbreeds, and hybrid chickens are all terms that mean the birds are not pure breeds.
 Each of these terms has some historic relevance worth knowing in order to help understand how they relate to pure breeds.
 The idea of purity in a genetic population has old roots, but was not widely applied to poultry until the 1800s.
 At this time there were only a few “breeds,” most flocks of chickens displayed a variety of color characteristics, sizes, rates of production, etc. Little thought was given to selective breeding.
 These flocks were referred to as “mongrels” or “mongrel poultry.”